-- are in any doubt about your LGPS pension - have a question about your LGPS membership or benefits - have experienced any problem related to the LGPS.
+- are in any doubt about your LGPS pension

+- have a question about your LGPS benefits

+- have experienced any problem related to the LGPS.

-They will seek to address the issue you have raised as quickly and efficiently as possible by:
+They will seek to address the issue as quickly and efficiently as possible by:

 - providing you with missing information

 - correcting any inaccuracy, and

-- taking any action needed to put right the problem you have experienced.
+- taking any other action needed to put right the problem.

-If you are still dissatisfied with any decision made concerning the LGPS, you can take further action.
+If you are still dissatisfied, you can take further action.

-- You can ask for your complaint to be reviewed under the Scheme's Internal Disputes Resolution Procedure (IDRP).
+- You can ask for your complaint to be formally reviewed under the Scheme's Internal Disputes Resolution Procedure (IDRP).
 The IDRP is a formal review of the decision, act or omission that you are complaining about.
-To find out more about the IDRP and the time limits that apply, please contact your pension fund/see the guide on their website. - You can contact the Pensions Advisory Service (TPAS).
-TPAS can assist with general queries concerning pension benefits.
-You can read more about the services they offer on the TPAS website. - If you have a complaint about the administration or management of a pension scheme, you can contact the Pensions Ombudsman (TPO).
-You can find more information and submit an online complaint form on the TPO website.
+To find out more about the IDRP and the time limits that apply, please contact your pension fund/see the guide on their website.
+You can find contact details at the end of this guide. - If you have a complaint about the administration or management of a pension scheme, you can contact the Pensions Ombudsman (TPO).
+You can find more information and submit an online complaint form on the TPO website. - You can contact MoneyHelper, who can assist with general queries about pensions.
+You can read more about the services they offer on the MoneyHelper website.